 Update: read this.
-It’s a highly-strung road-legal dirt racer after all…
+It’s a highly-strung, US-oriented road-legal dirt racer after all…

 Thanks to several people who pointed me towards Honda’s announcement of their upcoming CRF450L last week.
 Was this finally the bike which I’ve been droning on about for years?
 An ideal lightweight, all-road modern travel machine, based on the proven, inexpensive but heavy CRF250L trail bike (right) which I bought myself soon after it came out.